-Dear Commissioner
+Dear Commissioner,

-Thank you for the opportunity to provide a submission to the Productivity Commission's Inquiry into the Economic Structure and Performance of the Australian Retail Industry.
+Thank you for the opportunity to provide a submission to the Productivity Commission's inquiry into the Economic Structure and Performance of the Australian Retail Industry.

-This submission by DCK Australia Pty Ltd is in support of the submissions made by the Australian Retailers Association (ARA) and Fair Imports Alliance to the Inquiry.
-The aim of this letter is to provide our view of the issues currently facing the Australian retail sector and highlight key areas where we believe reform is required to ensure that the retail industry operates as a neutral competitive system and not one where some players are disadvantaged relative to others due to government regulations and requirements.
+This submission by Bras N Things Pty Limited is in support of the submissions made by the Australian Retailers Association (ARA) and Fair Imports Alliance to the Inquiry and the aim of this letter is to provide our view of the issues currently facing the Australian retail sector and highlight key areas where we believe reform is required to ensure that the retail industry operates as a neutral competitive system and not one where some players are disadvantaged over others due to government regulations and requirements.

-DCK Australia Pty Ltd trading as 'diva', a successful global retail brand, is at the forefront of women's accessories.
-The company has over 170 stores across Australia and employs a core team of more than 1,000 staff.
+Bras N Things Pty Ltd, trading as Bras N Things, has a long history as an Australian specialty retailer having operated for over 25 years in the intimate apparel sector.
+The company has over 180 stores across Australia and employs a core team of more than 1,000.

 Retailers in Australia are currently experiencing slower sales growth.
-On one side, we have seen turnover decline as Australia is facing its worst retail trading environment in more than 20 years and, on the other side, our costs of doing business have increasingly become more onerous.
-In times when trading levels are deflated, it is imperative for businesses to remain cost effective to stay profitable.
-Yet there are a number of factors affecting the productivity and competitiveness of the retail industry in Australia, which create an additional burden for retailers as they trade through these challenging economic times.
+On one side, we have seen turnover decline as Australia is facing its worst retail trading environment in more than 20 years and on the other side our costs of doing business have increasing become more onerous.
+In times when trading levels are deflated it is imperative for businesses to remain cost effective to stay profitable.
+Yet there are a number of factors affecting the productivity and competitiveness of the retail industry in Australia and therefore creating an additional burden for retailers as they trade through these challenging economic times.